Import/Export Tabular Data¶

 The plain text file with no header dat looks like below:

 Due to the lack of the header information, the units of the imported data is determined by the current units of the Table.
 In addition, the pivoting column may not be set if the file does not contain such data.
-For example, a two-column data from an external file will be assumed to be only strain-stress data when you import the Uniaxial Test Data property, the quantity of temperature will not be set.
+The number of columns must be identicial to that of the pre-defined table quantities.